khalilgharbaoui/auto-deploy-rails/CONTRIBUTING.md

 ## Contributing

+To contribute to auto-devops-rails, feel free to create PR or issue.

+For contributing to auto-devops-rails, please follow gitlabs code of conduct.

+## Upstream contribution (Original repo)

+Note: This is info from the original repository, if you want to do contribute upstream, make sure to read the DCO as well as the Code of Conduct

 Thank you for your interest in contributing to this GitLab project!
 We welcome all contributions.
 By participating in this project, you agree to abide by the [code of conduct](#code-of-conduct).